-During the fiscal year under review, which ended March 31, 2022, eight Directors (including two independent Outside Directors) who make up the Board of Directors, four Audit & Supervisory Board Members (including three Outside Audit & Supervisory Board Members) who make up the Audit & Supervisory Board, and 12 Executive Officers (including four Executive Officers concurrently holding the position of Directors) performed their duties.
-A total of 12 ordinary meetings of the Board of Directors, two extraordinary meetings of the Board of Directors, and 12 meetings of the Audit & Supervisory Board were held in the fiscal year under review to make important decisions on the Company's management and supervise and audit the performance of duties.
+During the fiscal year ended March 31, 2023, eight Directors (including three independent Outside Directors) who make up the Board of Directors, three Audit & Supervisory Board Members (including two Outside Audit & Supervisory Board Members) who make up the Audit & Supervisory Board, and 16 Executive Officers (including four Executive Officers concurrently holding the position of Directors) performed their duties.
+A total of 12 ordinary meetings of the Board of Directors, three extraordinary meetings of the Board of Directors, and 13 meetings of the Audit & Supervisory Board were held to make important decisions on the Company's management and supervise and audit the performance of duties.